GaelVaroquaux/website/content/programming/writing-parallel-code-in-a-readable-way.rst

 #######################################

 :date: 2009-11-09 00:10
-:tags: python, scientific computing, scipy, software engineering
+:tags: python, scientific computing, scipy, software engineering, joblib

 Although I often have embarrasingly parallel problems (data parallel), and I have an 8-CPU box at work, I used to frown on writing parallel